jeff-ws/temoa/docs/source/Documentation.rst

     .. math::
        OutputUnits / ( InputUnits )

-    A Regular Expression is used to parse these units and expects the denominator to be parenthesized.
-Other tables should just have a plain entry such as `PJ` or `peta joules`.
+    A Regular Expression is used to parse these units and expects the **denominator to be parenthesized.**  Other tables should just have a plain entry such as `PJ` or `petajoules`, or fractional units as necessary, including parentheticals.
 Unique entries into the registry from Temoa
-    include:  `dollar` (or `USD`), `euro` (or `EUR`), `passenger`, `seat` (to support passenger miles and seat miles), and `ethos` to support dimensionless starting point commondly used in Temoa as a source.
+    include:  `dollar` (or `USD`), `euro` (or `EUR`), `passenger`, `seat` (to support passenger miles and seat miles), and `ethos` to support dimensionless starting point commonly used in Temoa as a source.

 * Mixed I/O
-    Technologies summarized in the `Efficiency` table must match the commodity (nodal) values they connect as input/output.
+    Technologies summarized in the ``Efficiency`` table must match the commodity (nodal) values they connect as input/output.
 While it is ok (but perhaps unusual) to have differing input units, the output units must be standardized, even if the output commodities differ.
 This is inferred from the many constraints on tech activity which span regions and output commodities.
-For example a `MaxActivityGroup` constraint across the `global` region set needs to be expressed in 1 set of units.
+For example a ``MaxActivityGroup`` constraint across the ``global`` region set needs to be expressed in 1 set of units for the referenced :code:`tech`  This implies that all :code:`tech` entries for that named :code:`tech` produce output (of arbitrary type) in the same units.
 An example might be a mixed power plant that takes in barrels of oil or cubic meters of natural gas but outputs peta joules of electricity.

 * Testing values
     It is possible to test the validity of units expressed separately from the model or when troubleshooting a